latest nhpb_banner 1__compressed2

 Energy bill and utility assistance in Alabama.

-Assistance from utility companies in Alabama
+Help with bills from utility companies in AL

+Decatur Utilities has several programs, including referrals to federal LIHEAP and weatherization.
+The main program known as Operation Warm may be able to provides energy assistance to people and the low income who don't qualify for LIHEAP.
 The program from Decatur Utilities runs from December 1 through May 31 of each and every year, during which applicants are eligible for assistance only once during that period.
-Contact Community Action Partnership of North Alabama at 256-260-3112 to apply for Operation Warm.

-Decatur Utilities can offer customers additional services as well.
+The utility company can offer customers additional services as well.
 There are budgeting bill programs, payment plans, and of course government resources such as LIHEAP.
 Customer service representatives can advise customers on possible solutions, including those from non-profit partners.
 For more details on these Alabama assistance programs that may be able to help, find more financial aid from Decatur Utilities.

-Project Share – This utility assistance program is run by the American Red Cross and is funded by local businesses, individuals, and utility customers who donate to the program through their monthly bills.
-The project is available year round and it can assist disabled persons, senior citizens, and also those people who are on fixed or low incomes.
-Clients in need apply for Project SHARE assistance at the local American Red Cross office in their county or town.
-More information on Project Share Alabama resources.
+Project Share is a utility assistance program run by either the Salvation Army or community action.
+The grant program funded by local businesses, individuals, and utility customers who donate to the program through their monthly bills.
+The project is available year round and it can help pay the bills of disabled persons, senior citizens, and also those people who are on fixed or low incomes.

 Government grants in Alabama that help pay light, electric, and utility bills

 Low income programs - There are two government funded resources, and they are cash assistance from LIHEAP as well as free energy conservation from weatherization.
 The programs are paid for by the federal government, but are run locally in your town and county by non-profit community action agencies.
-Social Services can also help low income as well as elderly or disabled households apply for free grants.
-Learn about Alabama LIHEAP and weatherization.

 National charities and additional government aid as well as free DIY tips and more support is offered.
 If your company is not listed below or above, find other options and ways to get help with paying utility bills.